sage-code/eve/manual/structure.md

  param_name ::= type : name := value; -- input parameter
  param_name ::= type @ name; -- output parameter
 ```
-1. One aspect can receive one or more parameters;
+1. One method can receive one or more parameters;
 1. Parameters having initial values are optional;
 1. We can pass arguments by position, or by name;
 1. Input parameters are pass by value;